ravicho/Vitis-Tutorials/docs/Bloom-Filter/3_architect-the-application.md

 The function "Hash" calls  "Murmurhash2" twice, each of which can be considered as 1 Opeartion.
 So the "Computational Intensity" is 2.

-**Thw = (Frequency\*1)samples**
+**Thw = (Frequency/2)samples**

-Throughput of the whole application is determined by the minimum throughput of the function.
+Throughput of the whole application is determined by the minimum throughput of a function.
 If we are producing flags as an output of Hash function every cycle then every function in the chain should be able to initiate itself again every cycle.
 That means the initiation interval of all the functions on FPGA in previous visualization should be 1.

 Because each sample is 4 bytes of data and computational intensity is 2, with II=1, the maximum throughput of kernel is: